-Cultist of the Damned.
-Starting at 6th level, you can cast any Necromancy spell as a ritual even if it doesn't have the ritual tag.
+Death Denied.
+Starting at 6th level, you may release a burst of shadow as an action.
+This acts as the death nova spell.
+After you use this ability, you cannot use it again until you complete a short or long rest, or until you have made at least one death saving throw.

 Death's Touch.
-At 8th level, you may use an action to target any dying creature within 90 feet with a ranged spell attack.
-The creature fails one death saving throw instantly.
+At 8th level, you may use an action to target any dying or stabilized creature within 90 feet with a ranged spell attack.
+On a successful hit, the creature fails one death saving throw and is no longer stabilized.

 You also have Resistance to shadow damage.